Angela Davis: Political activism and speeches

 Davis accepted the Communist Party USA's nomination for vice president, as Gus Hall's running mate, in 1980 and in 1984.
 They received less than 0.02% of the vote in 1980.
 She left the party in 1991, founding the Committees of Correspondence for Democracy and Socialism.
 Her group broke from the Communist Party USA because of the latter's support of the 1991 Soviet coup d'état attempt after the fall of the Soviet Union and tearing down of the Berlin Wall.
 Davis said that she and others who had "circulated a petition about the need for democratization of the structures of governance of the party" were not allowed to run for national office and thus "in a sense ... invited to leave".
 In 2014, she said she continues to have a relationship with the CPUSA but has not rejoined.
 In the 2020 presidential election, Davis supported the Democratic nominee, Joe Biden.

 Davis is a major figure in the prison abolition movement.
 She has called the United States prison system the "prison–industrial complex" and was one of the founders of Critical Resistance, a national grassroots organization dedicated to building a movement to abolish the prison system.
 In recent works, she has argued that the US prison system resembles a new form of slavery, pointing to the disproportionate share of the African-American population who were incarcerated.
 Davis advocates focusing social efforts on education and building "engaged communities" to solve various social problems now handled through state punishment.

 As early as 1969, Davis began public speaking engagements.
 She expressed her opposition to the Vietnam War, racism, sexism, and the prison–industrial complex, and her support of gay rights and other social justice movements.
 In 1969, she blamed imperialism for the troubles oppressed populations suffer:

-We are facing a common enemy and that enemy is Yankee Imperialism, which is killing us both here and abroad.
-Now I think anyone who would try to separate those struggles, anyone who would say that in order to consolidate an anti-war movement, we have to leave all of these other outlying issues out of the picture, is playing right into the hands of the enemy.

 She has continued lecturing throughout her career, including at numerous universities.

 In 2001, she publicly spoke against the war on terror following the 9/11 attacks, continued to criticize the prison–industrial complex, and discussed the broken immigration system.
 She said that to solve social justice issues, people must "hone their critical skills, develop them and implement them."
 Later, in the aftermath of Hurricane Katrina in 2005, she declared that the "horrendous situation in New Orleans" was due to the country's structural racism, capitalism, and imperialism.